Samze/brokercrdcontroller/README.md

 # Brokercrdcontroller

-Go from OSBAPI Catalogs to Native K8s CRDS.
+A PoC that translates OSBAPI Catalogs to Native K8s CRDS dynamically.

 Go from a Service Broker Catalog that looks like this.